cmazakas/liburing/liburing-rs/docs/io_uring_enter2.md

 **IORING_OP_FUTEX_WAKE**\
-Issues the equivalent of the [futex_wake](https://man7.org/linux/man-pages/man2/futex_wake.2.html) system call. *addr* must hold a pointer to the futex, *addr2* must hold the maximum number of waiters waiting on this futex to wake, *addr3* must hold the bitmask of this [futex_wake](https://man7.org/linux/man-pages/man2/futex_wake.2.html) call.
-To wake a waiter additionally the bitmask of the waiter and waker must have at least one set bit in common. *fd* must contain additional flags passed in.
+Issues the equivalent of the [futex_wake](https://man7.org/linux/man-pages/man2/futex_wake.2.html) system call. *addr* must hold a pointer to the futex to be awaken, *addr2* must hold the maximum number of waiters to be awaken by this call, *addr3* must hold a bitmask identifying which callers to wake.
+A waker will be waken if at least one bit of the bitmask matches, subject to the limit of waiters set by *addr2*. *fd* may contain additional flags following the **futex2** interface flags.

 Available since 6.7.